Email This Print This

 Please download the free Adobe Acrobat Reader to view these documents.

-CONDENSED INTERIM CONSOLIDATED STATEMENT OF PROFIT OR LOSS FOR THE SIX MONTHS AND FULL YEAR ENDED 31 DECEMBER 2024
+CONDENSED INTERIM CONSOLIDATED STATEMENT OF PROFIT OR LOSS FOR THE SIX MONTHS ENDED 30 JUNE 2025

 Review of Performance